-A new OO layout, Broad Oak, is in the early stages of construction to use DCC and traversers and may be in a workable state by May 2019.
+A new OO layout, Broad Oak, is designed to use DCC and traversers.
+Work is progressing well with all trackwork complete and scenery is well underway.
+This layout may be in a workable state by May 2019.

 Port St Arbor (Port or Starboard!) is now fully DCC converted and has had a few modifications and lighting added.
 The station platform has been moved so viewers can see the passenger trains that are currently obscured by the goods shed.